 A favourite of the elder sister and her husband, this fish head and rice mishmash has even travelled from Ahmedabad to Kolkata with us by flight!
 Such is the love for this indulgent dish that seems a bit daunting when you see the time but is actually pretty easy to make and light on the stomach.
 As is the case with most food, the fish-head-rice is made in different ways by different people.
 You can add fried potatoes, green peas, nuts and raisins to enhance the flavour of the dish.
 The cooking medium can be ghee, vegetable oil or mustard oil, whatever tantalises your palate.

 Remember these little tips and you are ready to roll!
 Do let me know if you follow this recipe and make the muri ghonto at home.
-Share your experience via email email@example.com You can also find me on social media platforms like Facebook (click here), Instagram (click here) and Pinterest (click here).
-If you’ve enjoyed reading this post and want to join the journey of From The Corner Table, subscribe to the newsletter for regular updates on posts.
+Share your experiences in the comment section or on Instagram, Facebook and Pinterest.
+You could also subscribe and be a part of the mailing list for regular updates.
 Until then, happy cooking and eating!

 A traditional Bengali dish where the fish head is fried and cooked with rice.